-However, the effective handheld blowers tend to weigh between 8-10 pounds.
+However, effective handheld blowers tend to weigh between 8-10 pounds.
 If you want to sneak around, you can try corded electric blowers as they neither have heavy battery packs or gas engines.

 For backpack ones, the average weight is 20-30 pounds.
 Despite the weight, they can be comfortable and even more comfortable than handheld ones, because of the weight distribution.

-Most of the weight you’ll be carrying on your back which is a more comfortable option than holding on hand
+Most of the weight you’ll be carrying on your back is a more comfortable option than holding on hand